emptyArrayLLC/replyXer/README.md

 - ✅ Unfollow everyone (handles rate limits)
 - ✅ Resume interrupted deletions
 - ✅ Works on desktop, Android, and iOS
-- ✅ Install as a userscript (Tampermonkey / Violentmonkey / FireMonkey) or paste into console
+- ✅ Install as a userscript **or** run directly from browser DevTools

 ## Installation & Usage